-15 The extensive measurement period (EMP) ran from July 2017 to July 2019, comprising two full years of measurements from the reference mast MP5 and from a long-range profiling wind lidar (WLS70) located at the north boundary of the domain (see figure 2b).
+5 The extensive measurement period (EMP) ran from July 2017 to July 2019, comprising two full years of measurements from the reference mast MP5 and from a long-range profiling wind lidar (WLS70, Leosphere Inc., Saclay, France) located at the north boundary of the domain (see figure 2b).
 The Intensive Observational Period (IOP), when all sensors had concurrent measurements, lasted for five months from August 2018 to December 2018.

 Figure 3 shows the 100-km experimental domain, with CP at the center and details of the instrumentation layout.
 Most instruments were placed in the valley floor, aiming to investigate the topographic interaction on the flow between Alaiz mountain and the north ridge in order to characterize the wind regime at the mountain top, regarded as the region of interest for wind energy.
+Cantero et al. (2019) documented the ALEX17 campaign, with detailed technical specifications of each of the instruments, together with their geographical coordinates, as well as their operating periods and data availability.
+Here, we summarize the instruments used in this study.